About Us

 Since becoming a BCBA in 2013 Michelle has worked as a senior therapist and clinical supervisor for children and adolescents with varied diagnoses including autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), oppositional defiance disorder (ODD), Learning Disorder, and Intellectual Disability.
 Michelle’s area of specialization includes teaching skills related communication, academics, socialization, play, self-management, and adaptive behavioural or life skills as well as decreasing challenging behaviours.
 Michelle has also taught a variety of courses and supervised placement students in the Honours Bachelor of Behavioural Psychology program at St Lawrence College since 2014.

-In our focused and comprehensive ABA programs, Michelle is responsible for providing training and supervision to the behaviour therapists.
+In our focused and comprehensive ABA programs, Michelle is responsible for providing training and supervision to the supervised behavioural clinicians.
 In addition she conducts behavioural assessments, designs intervention plans, and monitors the progress of the children.

 Clinical and Administrative Supports